Once-popular Arkansas Passion Play of Jesus' life closes

 The Smiths raised $1 million to build the Christ statue, constructed with 320 tons of reinforced concrete.
 It is one of the largest statues of Jesus in the world and can be seen from 20 miles away.

-The couple then created The Great Passion Play in a natural amphitheater on Magnetic Mountain.
+The couple then created The Great Passion Play in a natural amphitheatre on Magnetic Mountain.
 The play featured 200 cast members and live animals on a 500-foot-wide stage.

 It was one of Arkansas’ leading tourist attractions for decades.
 The production, at the height of its popularity, drew 250,000 to 300,000 visitors a year, according to the Arkansas Department of Parks and Tourism.
 It is estimated that more than 7 million people have seen the production.